-- Folate is one of the most important vitamins you can take when conceiving.
+- Folate is one of the most important vitamins you can take when looking to conceive

-- Certain people struggle to get the benefits from particular types of folate.
+- Certain people struggle to benefit from particular types of folate

-- 1 in 3 women have a gene variant that impacts how we absorb folate, which makes folic acid not a great option.
+- 1 in 3 women has a gene variant that impacts how they convert folate, which makes folic acid fortification not ideal

-- It is recommended that women start taking a supplement with Methylated Folate in it between one and six months prior to conceiving (as well as for the first three months of pregnancy).
+- It is recommended that women start taking a supplement with methylated folate in it between 1 and 6 months prior to conceiving, as well as throughout the pregnancy .

 We all want to give our kids the best start in life.
 And that starts even before we fall pregnant.